arqamrp/stochoptimtests/temp/coding.md

 We can instead choose to have one central wrapper that takes the user command and in turn sends it to optimiser specific subwrappers.

 The central wrapper will:
-- Act as an interface between the user and the various subwrappers by carrying the problem and data to the subwrappers.
+- Act as an interface between the user and the various subwrappers by carrying the problem and data to the desired subwrapper.
-- Set default configurations for the selected optimisers, in a way that the configurations across optimisers are roughly equivalent and suitable for the given problem.
+- Set default configurations for the selected optimiser, in a way that the configurations across optimisers are roughly equivalent and suitable for the given problem.
-- Make standardised calls to the subwrappers
+- Make standardised calls to the subwrapper.
-- Collate and return the results from the various subwrappers
+- Collate and return the results from the subwrapper in a standard format.

 The subwrappers, in turn, will:
 - Receive the standardised call with the problem, data and configurations